-We have co-packing agreements with third parties for the production of bulk rum, mixers and cider.
-For example, for the production of Matusalem rum, we have entered into agreements with the successor in interest of J. Armando Bermudez & Company (Govelit) and with Alza Investments, LLC, for the production of Matusalem rum in bulk that is produced in the Dominican Republic; with Grupo Jumex for the production of b:oost active energy products and with Valle Redondo, S.A. de C.V. for the production of "Pomar" cider.
+We have co-packing agreements with third parties for the production of bulk rum, mixers and cider from time to time.
+For example, for the production of Matusalem rum, we have entered into agreements with the successor in interest of Govelit Corporation SRL and with Alza Investments, LLC, for the production of Matusalem rum in bulk that is produced in the Dominican Republic; with Grupo Omnilife S.A. de C.V. for the production of b:oost active energy products and with Valle Redondo, S.A. de C.V. for the production of "Pomar" cider from time to time.